-The problem is, the user might be inclined to try and use the dado set without the arbor flange (on the motor side of the blade) or the arbor washer (on the nut side of the blade) to try and employ more chippers in their set.
-This is a very dangerous decision, as the arbor washer and flange are in place to help stabilize the blade.
+Out of desperation, you may be inclined to attempt to use a dado set without the arbor flange (on the motor side of the blade) or without the arbor washer (on the nut side of the blade) to fit in more chippers in your set.
+This is a very dangerous setup, as the arbor washer and flange are needed to help stabilize the blade.
 You should never use your saw without both the arbor washer and arbor flange properly installed.
-Consult the owner's manual for your saw to learn more.

 You should also never install so many chippers that the arbor nut is not fully threaded when tightened.
 In other words, make sure that the arbor fully extends through the arbor nut.
-If you cannot see that the end of the arbor extends at least minimally past the arbor nut, then the nut isn't fully installed and would present a potentially dangerous situation if you were to proceed with the setup.
-Remove a chipper or two and re-attach the outer dado blade, arbor washer, and nut.
+If you cannot see that the end of the arbor extends at least minimally past the arbor nut, then the nut isn't fully installed and presents a potentially dangerous situation.
+Instead, remove a chipper or two and re-attach the outer dado blade, arbor washer, and nut.

-Now, with a short-arbor table saw, you may be able to safely use only the two outer blades of the dado set, along with a chipper or two, giving you a 3/8- 1/2" wide cut.
-What do you do if your woodworking plans call for a 3/4" dado?
-Simply align the fence and cut one side of the dado (or rabbet), then adjust the fence and make a second cut to complete the dado.
+A table saw with a short arbor may be able to accommodate just the two outer blades of a dado set, along with a chipper or two, giving you a 3/8-inch-wide to 1/2-inch-wide cut.
+But this doesn't mean you're limited to 1/2-inch dadoes.
+An easy solution is to make two passes.
+Simply align the fence and cut one side of the dado (or rabbet), then adjust the fence and make a second cut to complete the dado at full width.
 While it takes a bit longer to make the dado, it is less taxing on your saw's motor and much, much safer than using an improperly installed dado blade.
-It is far better to make two or three passes to cut the dado than to risk using a poorly installed stacked dado set on one of these smaller table saw models.